After School Programs at Whittier

 Students will learn to play new board games, make new friends, and have tons of fun!

-Bricks 4 Kidz – Under the Sea (Grades K-2)
+Bricks 4 Kidz – Amusement Parks (Grades K-2)

 Students will learn Spanish words and culture while developing motor skills and creativity.
 Teachers will mostly speak Spanish and guide them through fun activities.